The ultimate of child safety tips is to teach your child how to escape from a kidnapper.

 Rebecca was his only target who’d been taught child safety tips – to defy an adult and fight to escape immediately.
 Odds of survival are far better on the spot rather than at a secluded secondary crime scene where a kidnapper can carry out his evil plans.
 As early as possible, through role-playing (and playing Hide & Seek), teach your children – how to escape from a kidnapper.

-• If a stranger in a car wants you to come closer, run as fast as you
+• If a stranger in a car wants you to come closer, run away in the opposite direction that the car is pointing and keep screaming "Help!
+Police!"

 • Thrash, fight, bite, and scream, "Help!
 Police!" repeatedly, shed a jacket or backpack that is grabbed, drop any excess baggage slowing you down and escape to a populated area.
 YELL!
 RUN!
 TELL!
 The kidnapper fears a public spectacle and may simply flee alone.
 Also, witnesses may intervene, or at least identify the kidnapper and/or vehicle.